-- 6. Increase engine speed as necessary to keep engine running after it starts. - 7.
-If engine clutch is disengaged, decrease engine speed to low idle and engage engine clutch within 20 minutes after starting engine.

-NOTE: The engine clutch may be engaged when the temperature of the hydraulic oil is above 0°F (-18°C).
+- 6. Increase engine speed as necessary to keep the engine running after it starts. - 7.
+Decrease engine speed to low idle and engage engine clutch within 20 minutes after starting engine. - NOTE: The engine clutch may be engaged when the temperature of the hydraulic oil is above 0°F (-18°C).

-The hydraulic tank heaters are designed to keep the temperature of the oil in the tank at a minimum of 0°F (-18°C).
+The hydraulic tank heaters are designed to keep the temperature of the oil in the tank at a minimum of $0^{\circ}F$ (-18°C).
 If the heaters are being used, it is normal for the hydraulic oil temperature gauge to read low because it is mounted remotely to the tank.
 In this case, it is okay to engage the clutch.
-The gauge reading should rise to 0°F (-18°C) in less than one minute.
+The gauge reading should rise to $0^{\circ}F$ (-18°C) in less than one minute.

-8. Run engine at low idle until hydraulic oil temperature is at least 60°F (16°C).

-NOTE: It is normal for the system fault alert and the engine warning/diagnostic lights to remain on after the engine is started.
-The alert and lights should go off as soon as engine oil pressure and hydraulic oil temperature rise to normal (if no other faults exist).
+- Run engine at low idle until hydraulic oil temperature is at least 60°F (16°C). - NOTE: It is normal for the system fault alert and the engine warning/diagnostic lights to remain on after the engine is started.
+The alert and lights should go off as soon as engine oil pressure and hydraulic oil temperature rise to normal (if no other faults exist). - CAUTION